-The Company issued 40 000 thousand EUR of senior secured bonds at Frankfurt Stock Exchange with fixed coupon rate 13% as at 7th of August 2019 and with 4-year-maturity.
-Interest is payable semi-annually on 7th of February and 7th of August of each year, commencing on 7th of February 2020.
+The Company issued EUR 40 000 thousand of senior secured bonds at Frankfurt Stock Exchange with a fixed coupon rate 13% as at 7 August 2019 and with 4-year-maturity.
+Interest is payable semi-annually on 7 February and 7 August of each year, commencing on 7 February 2020.
 Interest will accrue from the issue date by actual days.
 The obligations of the issuer are guaranteed and pledged on a senior secured basis by AS luteCredit Europe and its subsidiaries taking into consideration all present and future receivables and bank accounts.

-On 3rd of December 2020, the Company issued additionally 10 000 thousand EUR of senior secured bonds at Frankfurt Stock Exchange under the same conditions as for issued senior secured bonds in August 2019.
-As a result, the total outstanding amount of senior secured bonds is 50 000 thousand EUR.
+On 3 December 2020, the Company issued additionally EUR 10 000 thousand of senior secured bonds at Frankfurt Stock Exchange under the same conditions as for issued senior secured bonds in August 2019.
+As a result, the total outstanding amount of senior secured bonds is EUR 50 000 thousand.
 In December 2020, the bonds were also listed on the Regulated Market (general standard) of Frankfurt Stock Exchange.

-On 6th of October 2021, the Company additionally issued 75 000 thousand EUR of senior secured bonds at Frankfurt Stock Exchange and on the Regulated Market of the Nasdaq Tallinn Stock Exchange.
+On 6 October 2021, the Company additionally issued EUR 75 000 thousand of senior secured bonds at Frankfurt Stock Exchange and on the Regulated Market of the Nasdaq Tallinn Stock Exchange.
 As well as first-time public offer to retail investors in Estonia, Latvia, Lithuania, and Germany with fixed coupon rate 11% and with 5-year-maturity.
-Interest is paid semi-annually on 6th of April and 6th of October each year.
+Interest is paid semi-annually on 6 April and 6 October each year.

-As a result, the total outstanding nominal amount of senior secured bonds as at 31 December 2021 is 125 000 thousand EUR (31 December 2020: 50 000 thousand EUR).
+As a result, the total outstanding nominal amount of senior secured bonds as at 31 December 2022 is EUR 125 000 (31 December 2021: EUR 125 000) thousand.

-The following changes in financial liabilities have occurred:
+The following changes in financial liabilities have occurred;